Manages RLHF pipelines for the ExtraArena environment.

 Universal, not version-locked

 Nothing here is hardcoded to a specific model version.
-"V5" appears only as the
+"V5" is both the

 (legacy_onnx), action-conditioned (action_onnx/v4), future adapters, and